 They are abusive

 This seems obvious, but sometimes it isn’t.
-Emotionally abuse can be easy to hide.
-Threating, bullying, being too controlling, criticizing you and trying to manipulate you are all red flags.
+Emotional abuse can be easy to hide.
+Threatening, bullying, being too controlling, criticizing you, and trying to manipulate you are all red flags.
 Things are not going to get better the longer you are together.

 Marriage won’t fix things but will make them worse.
 If you feel like you are being abused, seek help.
 The National Domestic Violence Hotline is a good place to start.
 No one deserves to be treated like this.
 Even if you don’t think they are being abusive, anyone who treats you like crap isn’t worth your time.

 Being a military girlfriend is giving you a preview of what you will experience if you stay with your boyfriend long term.
 For some, the military is going to be a 20-year career.
 Can you stand by them during that time?
 Can you see yourself as a military spouse?

 If you don’t want this lifestyle, if you think it would be too difficult, it’s okay to say so and walk away.
 This life, it’s a hard one.
 Deployments, solo parenting and so many stressful days.
 That being said, even some of us seasoned military spouses have felt like we couldn’t get through this life, but we just keep going, one day at a time if need be.